vHast/THM-Jr.-Penetration-Tester/Jr Penetration Tester Path 🥷🏻/Web Hacking 🧑‍💻/SQL Injection.md

-Attack on a web application database server that causes malicious queries to be executed.
+b bAttack on a web application database server that causes malicious queries to be executed.

 A Database is a way of electronically **storing collections of data in an organised manner**, a database is controlled by a **DBMS**, which is an acronym for **Database Management System**.